0x01h/random-poem-generator/README.md

 # Random Poem Generator
 Random poem generator script using [PoetryDB](https://github.com/thundercomb/poetrydb) written in Python.
-It just selects one of the poem from the database that has 2971 different poems from many different poets.
+It just selects one of the poem from the database that has 2972 different poems written by 128 different poets.
 Please look at the [PoetryDB](http://poetrydb.org) website for the detailed documentation. :octocat:

 ## Example Outputs
 `> ./poem.py`<br /><br />